cormullion/Karnak.jl/docs/src/examples.md

 !!! note

-    This function takes some time to run - about 8 minutes for about 1400 iterations.
+    This function takes some time to run - about 8 minutes for about 1400 iterations on my computer.

 ```julia
 g = build_tree(path_to_general, pkg_paths, "Colors")
 ```

-The result is a directed metagraph.
-In a metagraph, it's possible to add information to vertices, using `set_prop()` and `get_prop`.
+The result is a _directed metagraph_.
+In a metagraph, as implemented by MetaGraphs.jl, it's possible to add information to vertices using `set_prop()` and `get_prop`.

-So to find all the package names in the graph:
+To find all the package names in the graph, we can broadcast `get_prop` like this:

 ```julia
 get_prop.(Ref(g), outneighbors(g, 1), :name)